bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

    particular case, it will synchronize all future objects contained in the list.

-TaskGroup(group_name, implicit_barrier=True)
-   Python context to define a group of tasks.
-All tasks submitted within the context will belong to *group_name* context and are sensitive to wait for them while the rest are being executed.
-Tasks groups are depicted within a box into the generated task dependency graph.
-   See :ref:`Sections/02_App_Development/02_Python/01_Programming_model:Task Groups`
-   for more information about task groups.

 To illustrate the use of the aforementioned API functions, the following example (:numref:`api_usage_python`) first invokes a task *func* that writes a file, which is later synchronized by calling *compss_open()*.
 Later in the program, an object of class *MyClass* is created and a task method *method* that modifies the object is invoked on it; the object is then synchronized with *compss_wait_on()*, so that it can be used in the main program from that point on.

 Then, a loop calls again ten times to *func* task.
-Afterwards, the barrier performs a synchronization, and the execution of the main user code will not continue until the ten *func* tasks have finished.
+Afterwards, the *compss_barrier()* call performs a synchronization, and the execution of the main user code will not continue until the ten *func* tasks have finished.
+This call does not retrieve any information.

 .. code-block:: python
     :name: api_usage_python
-    :caption: PyCOMPSs API usage
+    :caption: PyCOMPSs Synchronization API functions usage

-    from pycompss.api.api import compss_file_exists
     from pycompss.api.api import compss_open
-    from pycompss.api.api import compss_delete_file
-    from pycompss.api.api import compss_delete_object
     from pycompss.api.api import compss_wait_on
     from pycompss.api.api import compss_wait_on_file
     from pycompss.api.api import compss_wait_on_directory